gltwy/LTScrollView/README.md

 ## Installation

 LTScrollView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile（暂不可用，后期会加入）：
+To install it, simply add the following line to your Podfile：

 ```ruby
 pod 'LTScrollView'